 Whey protein and casein protein can both be valuable tools to maximise your body’s protein synthesis.
 Because whey protein is digested much quicker, it makes a better choice for a post-workout shake since you want to quickly get more protein into your muscle cells.
-Casein protein is slower dissolving, which makes it a better choice before you go to bed.
+Casein protein is a slow digesting protein, which makes it a better choice before you go to bed.

 If you’re looking for a casein product to take in the evenings, it’s hard to go wrong with Optimum Nutrition’s Gold Standard.
 It’s made from 100% micellar casein and provides you with a high-quality product at an affordable price.

 Grenade Hydra 6 offers a unique blend of 50% whey protein isolate and 50% micellar casein.
 It makes a great choice as a post-work protein if you’re in a calorie deficient.
 Not only will the whey powder give you an immediate protein boost, but the casein will continue providing your muscles with protein for hours.

-If you like to bulk order your protein supplements, you might like Bulk Powders Micellar Casein Protein Powder.
+If you like to bulk order your protein supplements, you might like Bulk Micellar Casein Protein Powder.
 You can buy it in bags up to 4 kg and provides the best value of any of the casein protein powders that we’ve looked at.